-The 2020-2021 School Supply List can be found on the CCS Back to School page.
-If you ordered your child's school supplies through the PTA, you should have already picked them up if not please contact the PTA.
+2021-2022 School Supply List If you ordered your child's school supplies through the PTA, they will be ready for your child in their classroom on the first day of school.
 For all others, please make sure to send the supplies in with your child on the first day of school.
 All students will use their own supplies.
 There will be no sharing of supplies.